Esha034/Churn-Prediction-System-Project/README.md

 -Power BI – Business dashboard.

-📁 Dataset:
+## 📁 Dataset:

--Telco Customer Churn Dataset – Available on Kaggle
+-Telco Customer Churn Dataset – Available on Kaggle.

+## 📂 Output Files

+-`Churn_Predictions.csv` – Contains model predictions and can be used for dashboard or further evaluation.

-📈 Results:
+## 📈 Buisness Insights:

 The final model achieved strong performance in predicting churn and helped identify at-risk customer segments.
-The dashboard/report presents clear business recommendations to reduce churn and boost customer retention.
+The churn prediction model identified key patterns in customer behavior.
+Customers with short tenure, high monthly charges, and flexible contracts are the most likely to leave.
+The dashboard presents clear business recommendations to reduce churn and boost customer retention.